The Psychedelic Furs: Hiatus and reunion (2000–present)

 In 2006, Richard Butler released a solo album, Richard Butler.
 Since re-forming in 2001, the band continued to tour worldwide.
 The current Psychedelic Furs touring line-up includes Richard Butler, Tim Butler, Zack Alford, Amanda Kramer, and Rich Good.

 In 2017, the band's 1984 single "The Ghost in You" was featured in the second season of Netflix hit series Stranger Things and was included on the Sony Music soundtrack companion to the season, Stranger Things: Music from the Netflix Original Series, released in October 2017.
 That same year, the band's 1982 single "Love My Way" was played several times in the Oscar-nominated film Call Me by Your Name.

 The Psychedelic Furs released their eighth studio album Made of Rain on 31 July 2020 to positive reviews.
 This release marked the first full-length studio album by the band since 1991's World Outside.
 It became the band's second-highest charting UK Album ever and featured at the end-of-year Best Albums roundup in Mojo, Uncut, Classic Pop, ABC's Good Morning America, and Vive Le Rock among others.
 "Don't Believe", the first single from the album was released on 20 January 2020.
 It was followed by "You'll Be Mine", "No-One" and "Come All Ye Faithful", each with an official video.

-On 1 March 2021, the band released the official video for Made of Rains fifth single "Wrong Train".
+On 1 March 2021, the band released the official video for Made of Rains fifth single, "Wrong Train".
 It premiered exclusively on NME.com and was inspired by Richard Butler's paintings.
 He starred in the video himself.

 The Strokes' Grammy Award-winning album The New Abnormal (2020) featured the song "Eternal Summer" which quotes the Furs' "The Ghost in You", for which songwriters Richard and Tim Butler received songwriting credits.

 On 1 September 2021, two weeks before the Made of Rain Tour kicked-off, the band released a new single "Evergreen", from the Made of Rain sessions.
 According to Richard Butler it is about "memory and the passing of time."

 Richard Butler co-wrote songs with Martin Gore for Depeche Mode's fifteenth studio album Memento Mori (2023), including the lead single "Ghosts Again".

-Saxophonist Mars Williams died on 20 November 2023.
+Saxophonist Mars Williams died on 20 November 2023, with his final performance being October 14, 2023, at the Pearl Concert Theater, Las Vegas.